SimonADW/SimonADW/README.md

-- 👋 Hi, I’m @SimonADW
+- 👋 Hi, I’m Simon!
-- 👀 I’m interested in learning, and looking for work come june!
+- 🌇 Frontend Developer - Oslo based
-- 🌱 I’m currently learning frontend development at Kristiania Univerity College, Norway
+- 👀 Open to work!
-- 💞️ I’m looking to collaborate on The Odin Project
+- 👨‍🎓 Studied at Kristiania University College, and The Odin Project
 - 📫 How to reach me; simon-winter@outlook.com

 <!---